 Hand–held oscilloscopes have obvious advantages for an engineer on the move, but beware of poor displays (difficult to read in sunlight) and short battery life.
 For a given performance level they also tend to be the most expensive option.

 PC-based oscilloscopes are growing in popularity as they offer a considerable cost saving over their benchtop equivalents.
 The reason for the cost saving is obvious; by using the mass produced PC already sitting on your desk, you end up with a large colour display, fast processor, disk drives and keyboard effectively for free.
 The ability to export data to wordprocessors and spreadsheets with a couple of mouse clicks is also a big advantage.

-External PC–based oscilloscopes take the form of a small box that connects to the PC via either the USB or the parallel port.
+External PC-based oscilloscopes take the form of a small box that connects to the PC via the USB port.
 By keeping all the analog electronics outside the PC, the noise problem is avoided.
-A second advantage of external PC-based scopes is portability — they can be used with either desktop or laptop PCs.
+A second advantage of external PC-based scopes is portability—they can be used with either desktop or laptop PCs.

 Like the dinosaur, the analog scope has really had its day.
 The cost and performance arguments have made sure that the DSO is here to stay.
 It only remains to decide which type to buy.

 When choosing between different scopes, check the following: